RedHatInsights/rhc-worker-playbook/CONTRIBUTING.md

 - Commit messages should include a concise subject line that completes the following phrase: "when applied, this commit will...".
 The body of the commit should further expand on this statement with additional relevant details.
 - Files should be formatted using `black` before committing changes.
 Again, the GitHub Action tests will fail if a file is not properly formatted.
+- A release branch, `release-0.1` exists for maintaining the 0.1.x branch.
+This branch is intended to maintain RHEL8 compatibility.